Finite-state machine: Example: coin-operated turnstile

 An example of a simple mechanism that can be modeled by a state machine is a turnstile.
 A turnstile, used to control access to subways and amusement park rides, is a gate with three rotating arms at waist height, one across the entryway.
 Initially the arms are locked, blocking the entry, preventing patrons from passing through.
 Depositing a coin or token in a slot on the turnstile unlocks the arms, allowing a single customer to push through.
 After the customer passes through, the arms are locked again until another coin is inserted.

 Considered as a state machine, the turnstile has two possible states: Locked and Unlocked.
 There are two possible inputs that affect its state: putting a coin in the slot (coin) and pushing the arm (push).
 In the locked state, pushing on the arm has no effect; no matter how many times the input push is given, it stays in the locked state.
 Putting a coin in – that is, giving the machine a coin input – shifts the state from Locked to Unlocked.
 In the unlocked state, putting additional coins in has no effect; that is, giving additional coin inputs does not change the state.
-However, a customer pushing through the arms, giving a push input, shifts the state back to Locked.
+A customer pushing through the arms gives a push input and resets the state to Locked.

 The turnstile state machine can be represented by a state-transition table, showing for each possible state, the transitions between them (based upon the inputs given to the machine) and the outputs resulting from each input: